raquelpanapalen/pdf-qa-app/README.md

         `OPENAI_API_KEY="your-api-key-here"`

         Replace the value with your actual OpenAI API key.
+This API key will be automatically loaded to the environment using `dotenv`.

         - `gpt-4o-mini` will be used as the LLM for generating replies.
         - `text-embedding-3-large` will be used to create the embeddings for the vector database.